eengland-hue/eengland-dataviz-portfolio/final-project-part-two.md

 The goal of my research and interview process is to decide what my call to action is and any missing data that could fill in gaps for viewers.

 Goal 1: Decide what my call to action is.
 Question: What questions does this project lead you to ask?
-Are you more interested in learning about reliable and truthful news sources or how to combat these platforms' polariizing algorithms?
+Are you more interested in learning more about reliable and truthful news sources or how to combat these platforms' polariizing algorithms?

-Goal 2: Find other potential areas that can be addressed in this project to fill in gaps.
+Goal 2: Find potential gaps that can be addressed in this project.
 Question: Are any of the visualizations confusing or could they answer better questions relevant to the topic of the project?

 Goal 3: Develop a story narrative for my target audience.
-Question 3: Are there places that this can be a more effective story narrative for my audience?
+Question 3: Are there places where this can be a more effective story narrative?

 ## Interview findings
 QUESTIONS
 Question 1:  What questions does this project lead you to ask?
 Are you more interested in learning about how to critically consumer news or how to combat these platforms' polariizing algorithms?
 Question 2: Are any of the visualizations confusing or could they answer better questions relevant to the topic of the project?
-Question 3: Are there any gaps or places that will make this a more effective story narrative for my audience?
+Question 3: Are there any gaps or places that will make this a more effective story narrative?

 INTERVIEWS
 Interview 1, Entry Data Analyst 22 Female
 Question 1 Answer: Noticed that different users felt like the platform didn't support democracy.
 Curious about if Instagram is legitimately better for democracy and if Facebook users are more likely to fall into an echochamber.
 Raises questions about media literacy and alleviating illiteracy on social media.
 Question 2 Answer: The second graphic was less memorable.
 Change the presentation style of the graphic.
 The data itself was interesting but some edits can be done to make it more engaging.
 Question 3 Answer: Showing some information about each social media's algorithms instead of just survey data.
-Find data on how sensitive each algorithm is to user action.
+Find data on how sensitive each algorithm is to user actions.

 Interview 2, Graduate Student 23 Female
-Question 1 Answer: Encourage people to do more outside research and think critically Question 2 Answer: Adding the total count of people that took the survey Question 3 Answer: Providing the total amount of people that took the story
+Question 1 Answer: Encourage people to do more outside research and think critically when consuming information.
+This interviewee thought that the call to action should be more focused on user action that the platforms' to be more effective.
+Question 2 Answer: Adding the total count of people that took the survey understand the scope of the data.
+Question 3 Answer: If it's possible, some data on the rise of political extremism overtime since the rise of social media.

 Interview 3, Graduate Student 23 Female
+Question 1 Answer: Go to news sources outside of social media, especially since social media can impact what content you consume.
+ONLY using social media will lead to people neglecting current world events and developing a false sense of reality.
-Question 1 Answer: Go to news sources outside of social media Question 2 Answer: Visualizations were visually easy to look at Question 3 Answer: Source of the data and the age range of the data
+Question 2 Answer: Visualizations were visually easy to look at and understand.
+Question 3 Answer: Source of the data and the age range of the data would be interesting to know since some of the platforms that had the most user engagement were surprising.

 # Identified changes for Part III
-> Document the changes you plan on implementing next week to address any issues identified.

-Text here!
+My call to action for this project will be to encourage social media users to critically think about the information they consume and check the source of each article before sharing it.
+Due to the sensitivity of algorithms misinformation can spread rapidly.
+This project will display the distrust between users and social media platforms, and will hopefully encourage users to question the content they are exposed to.
+I also plan to change visualizations, specifically the second one to be more memorable and engaging to the audience.
+I am also going to seek out additional resources that help viewers understand the power of social media algorithms and the importance of having strong media literacy in today's climate.

 | Research synthesis                       | Anticipated changes for Part III                                                |
 |------------------------------------------|---------------------------------------------------------------------------------|